 Workshops

-Each session will run for three hours, from 10am to 1pm, EST(US), and students are invited to submit questions on the Zoom Chat feature to be answered during a daily question and answer break.
+Each session will run for three hours with a short intermission.
+Students are invited to submit questions on the Zoom Chat feature which will be answered during the session.

 Open to all levels of experience.

-• To cancel a workshop registration and receive a refund, notify us at least 7 days before the start date of your workshop.
+To cancel the workshop and receive a refund, notify us at least 7 days before the start date of your workshop.
 If we are given the required 7 day notice we will refund your payment, minus a $50 cancellation fee.
 No refunds will be issued for cancellations made less than 7 days before the start of the workshop.

 I will be leading a hands-on hand building and wheel throwing workshop sharing techniques I use when making my tea ceremony bowls, yunomi, sake vessels, tea pots, plates, ikebana vases, and sculptural objects.
 (The number of wheels is limited, but we can share!)